Action Half-Life

 Action Half-Life is a mod for the first-person shooter video game Half-Life.
 It strives to simulate action movies, especially those directed by John Woo.

 Action Half-Life is the second mod in the "Action" series.
 The first was Action Quake 2 and the third was Action Unreal Tournament 2004.

 Gameplay

-The traditional mode of gameplay is Deathmatch; at the start of a round, players must choose a single pistol, unique weapon, and a special item.
+The traditional mode of gameplay is Deathmatch; at the start of a round, players must choose a single pistol, a unique weapon, and a special item.
 Unlike the buy menu in Counter-Strike, these weapons are free and have limited ammunition, which makes tactical usage crucial.
-The game also includes a "last man standing" mode, which plays like deathmatch, but without respawning after death.
+The game also includes a "last man standing" mode, which plays like a deathmatch, but without respawning after death.

 Action Half-life also features a single player mode.
-Some unique features in this mode include a move called "Adrenaline Rush", which is similar to Bullet Time.
+Some unique features in this mode include a move called "Adrenaline Rush", similar to Bullet Time.

 Reception

-Action Half-Life was the favored modification for a small subculture described by Rock, Paper, Shotgun's writer Quintin Smith as a "mad cabal of mappers who obsessed over easter eggs", with some levels containing secret areas much larger and complex than the main level.
+Action Half-Life was the favored modification for a small subculture described by Rock, Paper, Shotgun's writer Quintin Smith as a "mad cabal of mappers who obsessed over easter eggs", with some levels containing secret areas much larger and more complex than the main level.
 These often included whole story-lines, puzzles, and scripted sequences.
+IGN said the game is a standard shooter aside from the stunts and although they look cool, they get tiresome quickly.
+PC Games liked the level design and said the game is more suited for experienced players.
+XtremPC played the beta 2.7 version and said the game is far below the quality of Action Quake 2.